 Drive to Yogyakarta visit the famous and majestic Borobudur Temple, a WHS.
 Built between AD 750 and 850 using forced labor from the surrounding countryside, Borobudur predates Angkor Wat in Cambodia by three centuries.
 Though a Buddhist creation, it incorporates Persian, Babylonian and Greek influences.
 The walls and balustrades are decorated with fine low reliefs, covering a total surface area of 2,500 square metres.
 Around the circular platforms are 72 openwork stupas, each containing a statue of Buddha.
 We also visit the nearby villages where the art of stone masonry is still being done in much the same manner as the peasants who built this astonishing monument.
 Continue to Borobodur.
 Join an optional Wayang kulit performance, the famous shadow puppet theatre of Java that also recognized as a Masterpiece of Oral and Intangible Heritage of Humanity.
 The puppets relate stories usually drawn from Hindu epics, like the Ramayana or Mahabharata.

-Overnight: Jogjakarta Plaza Hotel (2 nights) (B, L)
+Overnight: Yogyakarta Plaza Hotel, Yogyakarta (2 nights) (B, L)

 We star our tour with a visit of the Kraton Yogyakarta.
 We then continue to Taman Sari, also known by the Dutch name waterkasteel (water castle).
 It was built as a pleasure garden by the first Sultan in 1765.
 One of the bathing pools was dedicated to the sultan's harem, and he had a tower overlooking the area so he could take his pick.
 Afternoon we visit the WHS Prambanan Temple Compounds.
 The 240 Hindu temples are decorated with reliefs illustrating the Indonesian version of the Ramayana epic which are masterpieces of stone carvings dating to the 8th century AD in Java.
 We also visited the neighbouring Buddhist ensemble at Sewu, which comprises a central temple surrounded by a multitude of minor temples.
 Evening we are treated to a sumptuous buffet dinner followed by a Ramayana Ballet performance, presented in a series of dance movements done by beautiful dancers accompanied by gamelan music.
 (B, L, D)

-A short flight to Bali.
+A short flight takes us to Bali.
 A line of volcanoes dominate the landscape of Bali and have provided it with fertile soil which, combined with a wet tropical climate, make it an ideal place for crop cultivation.
-Water from the rivers has been channelled into canals to irrigate the land, allowing the cultivation of rice on both flat land and mountain terraces.
-Upon arrival we are transferred to Ubud, Bali’s artistic heart and are free to enjoy the many crafts centres in town.
+Water from the rivers has been channeled into canals to irrigate the land, allowing the cultivation of rice on both flat land and mountain terraces.
+Upon arrival we are transferred to Ubud, Bali’s artistic heart and have time on our own to explore the many crafts centres in the area.

 Today we head to Tampak Siring to visit the holy spring water temple of Tirta Empul.
 Next we head to Kintamani, where we enjoy the amazing panoramic views of Lake Batur, Mt.
 Batur and Mr. Agung, Throughout our tour we see rice terraces that run through subak, the cooperative social system that controls the water, which has shaped the landscape over the past thousand years and is an integral part of religious life.
 Water from springs and canals flow through the temples and out onto the rice paddy fields.
 Water temples are the focus of a cooperative management of water resource by a group of subaks.
 Since the 11th century the water temple networks have managed the ecology of rice terraces at the scale of whole watersheds.
 Afternoon we proceed to Besakih Temple, the largest holiest site in Bali and home to the island’s Mother Temple, located at the slope of Mount Agung.
 The temple is comprised of 3 main complexes dedicated to the Hindu Trinity.
 It was built during the late 8th century AD.
 (B, L)